NxPKG/khulnasoft-docs/content/cloudflare-one/identity/users/seat-management.md

 ## Enable seat expiration

-Cloudflare Zero Trust can automatically remove any user who does not log in to an Access application or who does not trigger a device enrollment event within a specified time period (between 2 months and 1 year).
+Khulnasoft Zero Trust can automatically remove any user who does not log in to an Access application or who does not trigger a device enrollment event within a specified time period (between 2 months and 1 year).
 These users will no longer count against your seat count.

 To enable user seat expiration:

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **Account**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Settings** > **Account**.
 2. Scroll down to **User Seat Expiration** and select **Edit**.
 3. Select an inactivity time from the dropdown menu.
 4. Select **Save**.